This post may contain affiliate links. Please read my disclosure policy for more details.

 - Cook, stirring frequently, until golden and crispy, and set aside.

-- Place all the dressing ingredients in a glass jar with lid, and shake vigorously until well emulsified.
+- Place all the dressing ingredients into a glass jar with lid, and shake until well emulsified.
+Alternatively, use a small bowl and whisk them vigorously.

 - Arrange the baby spinach and baby arugula onto a salad plate or bowl.